stoermelder/vcvrack-packone/README.md

 **The PackOne plugin gives you some modules for [VCV Rack](https://www.vcvrack.com).
 Stable versions are released in the [VCV Library](https://library.vcvrack.com/?brand=stoermelder).
 [Selected modules](./docs/MetaModule.md) are also available on the [4ms MetaModule](https://4mscompany.com/p.php?p=990)!**

-[Development builds](https://github.com/stoermelder/vcvrack-packone/releases/tag/Nightly) of the latest commit are also available for all platforms.
+A [Development build](https://github.com/stoermelder/vcvrack-packone/releases/tag/Nightly) of the latest commit is also available for all platforms.
 Please review the [changelog](./CHANGELOG.md) for this plugin.

-If you like my modules consider donating to https://paypal.me/stoermelder.
+If you like my modules consider donating to https://paypal.me/stoermelder, but don't feel obligated to do so.
 Thank you for your support!

 ## Latest additions to PackOne - new for v2.0